frederic-perez/AmE-dictionary/data/dictionary.md

 __drink like a fish__ To drink too much alcohol.
 __drip-dry__ _Cotton drip-dry._
 __drip-drying__
+__drive someone batty__ _idiom_ (drive someone nuts) To annoy or irritate someone. _You are certainly annoying!
+You're going to drive me batty.
+These tax forms are driving me nuts._
 __drive__ _The drive by Senate Democrats to change the rules._
 __drive-by<sup>1</sup>__ _adj_
 __drive-by<sup>2</sup>__ _n_